 Pasta with baby peas happens to be an all-in-one pasta dish!
 A favorite in our house.

-We love making this Pasta with Baby Peas simply because it’s one dish you can quickly whip up on any weeknight; and it’s another way to use your peas and get the kids to eating them too!
+We love making this Pasta with Baby Peas simply because it’s one dish you can quickly whip up on a busy weeknight; and it’s another way to use your peas and get the kids to eating them too!

-She figured she could make dinner more fun and enjoyable for the entire family just by using small pastas like elbows, mini shells, ditalini, and even broken spaghetti with this recipe.
-Genius of mom!
+She figured she could make dinner more fun and enjoyable for the entire family just by using small pastas like elbows, mini shells, ditalini, and even broken spaghetti with most of her pasta dishes.